Xelus22/MechanicalKeyboardWiki/_entries/Parts.md

 <li><strong>Keycaps</strong></li>
 </ul>

+You will also need to consider the layout that is best suited for you as there are many layouts to choose from.
+From the smallest 40% keyboards to fullsize keyboards.

 If you are going to handwire the keyboard, you must have a plate and plate-mounted stabilizers and separate micro-controller.
 We will be going into handwired builds later in the wiki.